adem-fennani/download-organizer/README.md

-# DownloadOrganizer
+# download-organizer

 A modern, configurable Python tool to automatically organize files and folders from your Downloads directory into a structured storage system.

 ## Overview
-DownloadOrganizer is a refactored, professional-grade file organization tool that sorts files by type (e.g., `.pdf`, `.jpg`, `.mp4`) into designated folders.
+download-organizer is a refactored, professional-grade file organization tool that sorts files by type (e.g., `.pdf`, `.jpg`, `.mp4`) into designated folders.
 Built with best practices including configuration files, comprehensive logging, dry-run mode, conflict resolution, and full test coverage.

 ## ✨ Features
 - **Configuration-Driven**: All settings in a single YAML file - no hard-coded paths